- Prof. William Burrows, University of Washington, Seattle

 Specify in stereotype the background color, font color and font weight and font settings of model element, and let the model elements that extend the stereotype follow.

-Supports spell checking and suggestion for English, Brazilian, French, German and Spanish.
+The UML tool supports spell checking and suggestion for English, Brazilian, French, German and Spanish.

 Arrange and organize model elements and diagrams for large-scale project with package diagrams helps development team to navigate and find the right model elements.
 Package diagram is also good in visualizing structure and dependency between sub-systems or modules.